ericproffitt/TopicModelsVB.jl/README.md

  ...
 ```

- user 216 appears to be interested in the intersection of network theory and microbiology.
+ user 216 appears to be interested in subjects at the intersection of network theory and microbiology.
 Now Compare this with the top 10 recommendations made by the model,

 ```julia
  showurecs(citeuctpf, 216, 10)